 NIOZ organises the annual Marine Masters Summer Course and is co-organiser of a number of summer schools that bring together marine scientists and students from Dutch as well as international universities.
 Their aim is to give insight into current directions of marine research, while encouraging exchange across disciplinary and country borders.
 Furthermore, NIOZ also is involved in training workshops for professionals.

-NIOZ Marine Masters Summer Course, July 2-14, 2017
+NIOZ Marine Masters Summer Course, 7-19 July 2024

 NIOZ offers an annual Marine Masters Summer Course that gives insight into state-of-the-art marine research.
 This introductory, multidisciplinary course covers physics, chemistry, biology and geology as the pillars of oceanography, and offers practical research experience.
 It is hosted at NIOZ Texel, with the western Wadden Sea as hands-on research area.
 Read the student blogs (2017, 2018, 2019) or Instagram stories of the 2022 and 2023 courses (click on the images to the right) to find out about the students' experiences.
 The next NIOZ Marine Masters Summer Course will take place 7-19 July 2024.

-NCK Summer School, June 26-July 7, 2017
+NCK Summer School, 17-28 June 2024